A Different Kind of Different

 The final event in this series will look at physical declarations of intent that signify the reclamation of a changed body or self.
 Alongside a screening of A Different Kind of Different, presentations drawing on the speakers’ specialisms and lived experiences will examine these deeply personal acts of defiance.

-Speakers include internationally acclaimed artist and filmmaker Mania Akbari; European tattoo historian Dr Gemma Angel; and Anees Chagpar, Professor of Surgery (Oncology) at Yale School of Medicine.
+Speakers include internationally acclaimed artist and filmmaker Mania Akbari; European tattoo historian Dr Gemma Angel; Anees Chagpar, Professor of Surgery (Oncology) at Yale School of Medicine; and John Walter, artist.
 Presentations will be followed by a panel discussion featuring the artist, moderated by art historian, writer and curator Gemma Blackshaw.

 Featuring a cast of hand-drawn characters, A Different Kind of Different’s narrative follows protagonist, Alicia (voiced by an actor).
 Her story is based on interviews with people who have chosen to wear mastectomy tattoos, and on conversations with scientists and academics.
 With both candour and humour, Alicia reflects on life after breast cancer; from the hatred she feels towards her body, to her declaration that her post-chemo hair means she resembles Justin Timberlake (“are you fucking kidding me?”).
 She recounts the jolt of medical menopause, her rejection of breast reconstruction, followed by her encounter with mastectomy tattoos, and finally the realisation of her own joyful inking.